 Looking at circumstances alone.
 Many Christians judge the right course simply by looking for an open door.
 They take mere opportunity as proof of God's leading.
 If they are seeking a job, for example, and one opens up, they say, "This must be the right job for me!"
 Perhaps, perhaps not.
 In my life, I am glad that I never let myself be guided by opportunity alone.
 Some years ago, when we looked for a house with acreage, we found several at an acceptable price, but each was rather far from our place of ministry or would have required time-consuming renovations.
-Purchasing any of these would have robbed time from our Christian service.
+Purchasing any of these would have stolen time from our Christian service.
 Only after further searching did we realize that God wanted us to build a new house on empty land near our place of ministry.

 Proper use of circumstances.
 I am not denying that an important test of God’s leading is whether a door is open or closed.
 As we look at our lives in retrospect, we see that God always opened the door He wanted us to go through.
 Sometimes at the critical moment when we had to step forward, He swept aside all difficulties preventing us from going in the right direction.

 But the problem is this.
 It is difficult to judge God's will by looking at the doors open today.
 Today, the door to doing wrong may be wide open.
 Today, the door to doing right may be closed.
 How then should we use circumstances in assessing God's will?
 The answer is, we should not use them at all for primary guidance.
 Rather, we should rely on the Spirit and the Word and godly advice to find the will of God and then use circumstances only to verify our conclusions.
 In other words, when seeking the right direction, we should take the following steps:

 - We depend on direct spiritual leading to show us the right door.